 3Center for Bioethics and Humanities, University of Colorado Anschutz Medical Campus, Denver, Colorado, USA

-Background: Peer review may improve the quality of submitted research manuscripts and assist in editorial decisions.
-While researchers’ and to some degree editors’ conflicts of interest have been thoroughly investigated, little is known about peer reviewers’ conflicts of interest.
+Peer review may improve the quality of submitted research manuscripts and assist in editorial decisions.
+Although researchers’ and, to some degree, editors’ conflicts of interest have been thoroughly investigated, little is known about peer reviewers’ conflicts of interest.

 Objectives: To systematically map and describe the extent and nature of empirical research on peer reviewers’ conflicts of interest in biomedical research.

 Results: We included 69 studies and included 38 of these in our primary analysis.
 Sixteen (42%) of the 38 studies investigated peer reviewers’ conflicts of interest as their primary aim.
-The 38 studies were published between 2005 and 2021, and 27 (71%) investigated scientific manuscripts, one (3%) conference abstracts, four (11%) funding applications, and six (16%) clinical guidelines.
-Thirty-three (87%) studies were cross-sectional (14 of these used questionnaires), two (5%) qualitative interviews, and three (8%) mixed-methods.
+These 38 studies were published between 2005 and 2021, and 27 (71%) investigated scientific manuscripts, 1 (3%) conference abstracts, 4 (11%) funding applications, and 6 (16%) clinical guidelines.
+Thirty-three (87%) studies were cross-sectional (14 of these used questionnaires), two (5%) qualitative interviews, and three (8%) mixed methods.
 Nineteen (50%) studies investigated both financial and non-financial interests, six (16%) solely financial interests, four (11%) solely non-financial interests, and nine (24%) did not report it.
 The results of the thematic analysis and sensitivity analysis will be presented at the Colloquium.

 Conclusions: We identified a considerable number of studies on peer reviewers’ conflicts of interest in biomedical research, primarily cross-sectional studies of peer review of scientific manuscripts.
 However, only a fourth of all identified studies investigated peer reviewers’ conflicts of interest as their primary aim.
 Further conclusions await our thematic analysis.